-During the past four decades, the economic importance of the tropical vegetable industry in southern Florida has risen steadily.
-In Dade County, substantial commercial acreage is planted to three tropical vegetables: boniato (red-skinned, white-fleshed sweet potato), malanga (cocoyam, yautia), and cassava (yuca, manioc).
-In a recent year, these three crops accounted for 17% of the total gross farm-gate value of all the vegetables grown in the county.
+During the past few decades, the economic importance of the tropical vegetable industry in south Florida has risen steadily.
+In Miami-Dade County, substantial commercial acreage is planted to three tropical vegetables: boniato (red-skinned, white-fleshed sweet potato), malanga (cocoyam, yautia), and cassava (yuca, manioc).
+Recent data indicate that these three crops account for 17% of the total gross farm-gate value of all the vegetables grown in the county.

-Tropical vegetables are affected by several plant diseases: maladies incited by pathogenic microorganisms such as bacteria, fungi, and viruses.
-These disorders often are not recognized as plant diseases, and their impact on crop production is not adequately appreciated.
+Tropical vegetables are affected by several plant diseases incited by pathogenic microorganisms such as bacteria, fungi, and viruses.
+These disorders are often not recognized as plant diseases, and their impact on crop production is not adequately appreciated.
 This fact sheet describes the symptoms of several diseases commonly observed on Florida tropical vegetables and provides recommendations for control.
-Since few pesticides are registered by the Environmental Protection Agency for use on tropical vegetables and the reaction of pesticides on the crops are for the most part unknown, consult your local UF/IFAS Extension office or the Plant Disease Management Guide (https://edis.ifas.ufl.edu/TOPIC_BOOK_Plant_Disease_Management_Guide) for possible pesticide recommendations.
+Since few pesticides are registered by the U. S. Environmental Protection Agency for use on tropical vegetables and the reaction of pesticides on the crops are for the most part unknown, consult your local UF/IFAS Extension office or the Plant Disease Management Guide (https://edis.ifas.ufl.edu/TOPIC_BOOK_Plant_Disease_Management_Guide) for possible pesticide recommendations.

 Cassava Bacterial Blight

-Bacterial blight, caused by the bacterium Xanthomonus campestris pv. manihotis, has perhaps caused more damage on a worldwide basis than any other disease of cassava.
-It has been seen nearly every year in Miami-Dade County, although severe outbreaks are sporadic and are usually confined to a limited number of plantings.
-Today, sufficient technology exists to control bacterial blight through the integration of several recommended measures.
+Bacterial blight, caused by the bacterium Xanthomonas campestris pv. manihotis, has perhaps caused more damage globally than any other disease of cassava.
+It occurs nearly every year in Miami-Dade County, although severe outbreaks are sporadic and are usually confined to a limited number of plantings.
+Sufficient technology exists to control bacterial blight through the integration of several recommended measures.
 This disease could be reduced to one of minor importance if these steps were taken on an industry-wide scale.

 Leaves may become completely blighted and wither.
 At this point, bacteria proceed into vascular tissues of the petiole and woody stems.
 A sticky, yellowish gum may exude from cracks in infected petioles and stems.
 Discolored vascular strands can often be observed if petioles and stems are cut open.
 Older stems of infected plants remain symptom free, although vascular tissues will sometimes show discoloration when stems are cut.